First Midwest Bank overview

-First Midwest Bank follows the conforming underwriting standards for Fannie Mae and Freddie Mac loans as well as financing backed by the Federal Housing Administration (FHA), the Department of Veterans Affairs (VA) and the U.S. Department of Agriculture (USDA).
-Programs allow financing with as little as zero percent down for VA financing, 3 percent for Fannie Mae and Freddie Mac financing and 3.5 percent for FHA-backed mortgages.
+First Midwest Bank follows the conforming underwriting standards for Fannie Mae and Freddie Mac loans as well as for financing backed by the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA).
+These guidelines allow financing with as little as zero percent down for VA financing, 3 percent for Fannie Mae and Freddie Mac financing and 3.5 percent for FHA-backed mortgages.

 First Midwest Bank offers rate-and-term and cash-out refinancing, as well as FHA and VA streamline refinancing, which you can apply for online or by contacting a loan officer.
 The bank does not display refinance rates on its website.

 Not sure if First Midwest Bank is right for you?
 Consider these alternatives

 Breakdown of First Midwest Bank overall review score